ludwig-ai/ludwig-docs/docs/user_guide/serving.md

 The output format is a JSON that depends on the number and types of outputs the model pipeline was trained to predict.

-For binary outputs, the JSON structure returned by the REST PI is the following:
+For binary outputs, the JSON structure returned by the REST API is the following:

 ```json
 {